6110-sp24/6110-sp24.github.io/_pages/resources.md

 <!-- These textbooks are a lot more theoretical, and cover very specific topics:

 {:style="counter-reset:step-counter 5"}
 1.
   - The mathematical foundations of data-flow analysis.
   - Matt Might wrote [a short summary of order theory][might-lattice] on his blog. -->

-Many of those textbooks are [available online through MIT Libraries][mitlib].
+Many of these textbooks are [available online through MIT Libraries][mitlib].
 (For some books, you can borrow physical copies!)
-You can purchase those textbooks through traditional means (e.g. Amazon) or ask the TAs for advices on acquiring the textbooks.
+You can purchase the textbooks through traditional means (e.g. Amazon) or ask the TAs for advice on acquiring the textbooks.

 ## Other sources of inspiration